 Leverage is the use of various financial instruments or borrowed capital to purchase and/or increase the potential return of investment.
 Assume a buyer puts 20% down on a $5M property.
 Essentially, they paid $1M to own something worth $5M.
 Assuming the property appreciates at 5% per year, the sponsor’s net worth would grow to $5,250,000 in a year.
 Had they...
-More, or debt financing, is an important and even necessary part of most real estate deals.
-However, as the 2008–2009 real estate downturn highlighted, there are times when too much leverage on an asset can be a recipe for heavy losses.
-So, it is important for investors to understand leverage, the pros and cons of using it, what amount of leverage is prudent in a given situation and how it can influence the risk and reward of real estate investments.
+More, or debt financing, is an important and frequently necessary part of most real estate deals.
+However, as the 2008–2009 real estate downturn highlighted, there are times when too much leverage can be a recipe for significant loss.
+So, it is important for investors to understand leverage, the pros and cons of using it, what amount of leverage is prudent in a given situation, and how it can influence the risk and reward of real estate investments.

 The Upside of Leverage

-Real estate owners and developers often rely on leverage as a means to increase the potential return on an investment.
-The reason that leverage increases returns on a property is because the cost of debt financing, such as a bank loan, is usually cheaper than the unleveraged returns generated by the investment property.
+Real estate owners and developers often rely on leverage as a means of increasing the potential return on investment.
+Leverage can increase returns on a property when the cost of using third-party debt financing, such as a bank loan, is lower than the unleveraged returns generated by the investment property.

-In the first year, both properties appreciate by 10% and both investors decide to sell.
+In the first year, both properties appreciated by 10% and both investors decided to sell.
 Even though the two investors had the same amount of equity to start and both experienced the same percentage of property appreciation, the first investor makes a gross profit of $200,000 (sale price of $2,200,000 minus original $2,000,000) on the transaction while the second investor makes a gross profit of $400,000 (sale price of $4,400,000 minus original $4,000,000).
 For the second investor, the willingness to use a greater amount of leverage allowed the investor to purchase a more valuable property and thereby benefit from greater gross returns with the same $1 million equity investment.
 In simple terms, leverage allows investors to get substantially more bang for the buck.

-How much Leverage is Prudent?
+How Much Leverage is Prudent?

 The Use of Leverage in the Current Cycle

-While the downturn in the commercial real estate market in 2008 and 2009 produced some harsh lessons on leverage for certain owners, it has also spawned opportunities for investors in the current cycle.
-The subsequent deleveraging of commercial real estate in the aftermath of the downturn has created a need for higher percentages of equity in capital formation.
-This shift to the use of greater amounts of equity has helped propel growth for real estate investing platforms such as CrowdStreet.
-Despite the post-recession recovery, some lenders remain relatively conservative and, as a result, lower levels of leverage are more the norm, perhaps for good reason.
-That has created opportunities for real estate investors to fill that financing gap via both equity and debt real estate investments.
-CrowdStreet offers both debt and equity investment offerings on its CrowdStreet Marketplace.
-To learn more about online real estate investing, and to register for a free commercial investing account, please JOIN NOW.
+While the downturn in the commercial real estate market in 2008-2009 produced some harsh lessons on leverage for certain owners, it also spawned opportunities for investors in the years that followed.
+The subsequent deleveraging of commercial real estate in the aftermath of the downturn created a need for higher percentages of equity in capital formation.
+This shift to the use of greater amounts of equity helped propel growth for real estate investing platforms such as CrowdStreet.
+Despite the post-recession recovery, some lenders remained relatively conservative and, as a result, lower levels of leverage became more the norm, perhaps for good reason.
+As the post-COVID-19 market unfolds, lenders are likely to maintain their conservative outlook and continue to lend at lower Loan-to-Value ratios.
+Similarly, the amount of leverage in the capital stack is a vital deal-screening criteria for CrowdStreet’s Investment team, who seeks deals that are often capitalized with 70%, or lower, leverage.